ResMem: Learn what you can and memorize the rest: Acknowledgements

 \section{Acknowledgements}

 Part of the work is done while Zitong Yang is at Google Research, New York.
-We would like to thank Chong You, Yu Sun, and Yaodong Yu for their feedback on the final draft.
+We would like to thank Chong You, Yu Sun, Yaodong Yu and anonymous reviewers for their feedback on the final draft.
 Zitong Yang would like to thank Shuangping Li for discussion regarding the proof of Lemma \ref{lem:nearestneighbor}.
+Zitong Yang would also like to acknowledge the support of Albion Walter Hewlett Stanford Graduate Fellowship.